ibm-cloud-docs/Cloudant/offerings/learning-center.md

 If you leave the dashboard window unattended for a length of time, you find yourself logged out (for security purposes) and must click **Launch** again.

 The dashboard has a number of tabs.
-Its default tab, **Databases**, lists the databases you created in groups of 20.
+Its default tab, **Databases**, lists the databases that you created in groups of 20.
 Each database is shown with the number of documents it is storing and how much disk space is being used.
 Click a database name to examine its contents.

 To create a database, click **Create Database** and supply the name of the database to create.